 Pistone was so effective that even when the operation put dozens of mobsters behind bars, his Mafia friends still thought he was a mobster-turned-informant, rather than an actual FBI agent.
 His story was made into the film "Donnie Brasco."

 Undercover work continues to be an important part of the FBI's fight against the mob.
 A sting orchestrated by an undercover agent in Cleveland netted more than 40 corrupt cops in 1998.
 However, you will never hear of most undercover work -- the very nature of the job means that undercover agents use assumed names, refuse to be photographed and hide their very existence from the public eye.

-For more information on the Italian mafia and related topics, check out the links on the next page.
+For more information on the Italian mafia and related topics, check out the links below.

 - AmericanMafia.com - Author Rick Porrello's Mafia Web site

 - Seize the Night: Mafia - Articles about various mob-related people

 - Jerry Capeci's Gang Land: Real Stuff About Organized Crime

 - Nathanson Centre for the Study of Organized Crime and Corruption

 - About Organized Crime, FBI.gov